d3x0r/STFRPhysics/LightSpeedSim.md

 This is derrived from a clock perpendicular to the velocity, that each time a photon hits a side of the clock is 1 tick.

 Lorentz Gamma: $f\left(x\right)=\frac{c}{\sqrt{cc-xx}}$ or $\frac{1}{\sqrt{\left(1-\frac{xx}{cc}\right)}}$

+Gamma which I scale the isometric grid simulation is `C-V` as the gamma factor.  https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3b.html `XT Graph` option, the white grid is sloped by Lorentz's Transform, and scaled to match the native math of one observer seeing another.

 At a fraction of the speed of light, a body feels a certain effective speed; which is their real speed * gamma.
 The following function takes some speed a body feels like it is going, and results in the fraction of the speed of light.  (which can conversely be taken to